Donald Cook (actor): Biography

 Cook was born and raised in Portland, Oregon, and originally studied farming but later worked for a lumber company.
 Cook attended the University of Oregon.
 One of his elder brothers was Ransom M. Cook, president of Wells Fargo Bank.
+In 1930 he appeared in the Summer stock cast at the Elitch Theatre, in Denver, Colorado.
 He joined the Kansas Community Players and through this received an offer of stage work.
 He started screen work in "shorts" before going on to feature films.

 Cook was known for his portrayal of Mike Powers in the film The Public Enemy.
 In 1935, Cook's starring role in the film The Spanish Cape Mystery made him the first actor in any medium to play fictional sleuth Ellery Queen.
 He played the role of Steve opposite Helen Morgan's Julie in the 1936 film adaptation of Show Boat, was one of the suspects in the Philo Vance mystery The Casino Murder Case, and starred as an heroic U.S. Immigrant Inspector of the Deporting Squad in the 1936 movie Ellis Island.

 Cook made his Broadway debut in 1926 as Donn Cook in Seed of the Brute, and his New York theatrical career continued over the following three decades.
 His credits included a 1948 revival of Private Lives and the original 1951 Broadway run of The Moon Is Blue.